How to Reduce Stomach Bloating Symptoms

 - Excessive Eating

 Furthermore, overeating frequently follows hasty eating since people prefer to consume more food when they are not attentive to their eating speed.
 When people eat too rapidly, they may swallow air with their meal, which adds to bloating.
-As a result, it is critical for individuals to practice portion control and eat consciously, savoring each bite, to avoid overeating and the associated problems.
+As a result, individuals need to practice portion control and eat consciously, savoring each bite, to avoid overeating and the associated problems.

 - Eating Too Quickly